 Studying in the Sixth Form

 Learning at this level involves greater contribution from the students and small teaching groups (typically 4-7 students) allow full participation in lively and interesting discussions about the topics being studied.
 Students are encouraged to take responsibility for their own work within a secure framework of support, encouragement and guidance from their subject teachers.
-Most students will take four subjects at AS level (Lower Sixth) and three to four A levels in the Upper Sixth.
-We offer a wide range of A level subjects and pride ourselves on preparing students for their public examinations; Dunottar has an excellent record of examination successes at A level.
+Most students take three A Levels and also study for the Extended Project Qualification or other accredited qualifications as part of our enrichment programme.
+We offer a wide range of A Level subjects and pride ourselves on preparing students for their public examinations; Dunottar has an excellent record of examination successes at A level.

 The emphasis at Dunottar is on providing personalised, tailored support and ensuring that each individual student achieves their full potential.
 In addition to the standard scholarships awarded at 16+, we have designed two innovative programmes which offer specialist career pathways for 'Future Medics' and 'Future Entrepreneurs'.
 Read more about these programmes here.